sudeeprp/rapa-home/automation-whats-next.md

 What just happened?
 What made this interaction happen?
 What's the space in which a person shares their subtle feelings?
 Does it depend on your skills, or your 'soft skills' training? or your intentions?

-**TODO** link 'intention' to 'creating space', which is independent of our past, which we must uncover within ourselves.
+**TODO** link 'intention' to 'creating space', which is independent of your past, which you must uncover within yourself.